Need more help or advice? Can’t find the answer to your question?

 What happens in the panel?

-Before the panel hearing, you will be sent a Dossier of information, informing you of what the allegations are against you and what evidence will be presented to the panel.
+Before the panel hearing, you will be sent a Dossier of information, informing you of the allegations against you, and all the evidence that will be presented to the panel.
 You will be asked questions relating to the allegations and what happened.
-You will be given the chance to respond to all the allegations and comments about you.
+You will be given the chance to respond to all the allegations.

-Once the panel have asked all of their questions and you have said everything you wish to say, you will be asked to leave the room with your friend/SU representative whilst the panel make their descision.
-You will then be invited back into the room where the panel will give you their descision: either upheld allegations, partially upheld or dismissed.
-If your case is upheld or partially upheld, you will be given your outcome and penalty at the time.
+Once the panel have asked all of their questions and you have said everything you wish to say, you will be asked to leave the room with your friend/SU representative whilst the panel make their decision.
+You will then be invited back into the room where the panel will give you their decision: either upheld allegations, partially upheld or dismissed.
+For any allegations that the panel have upheld (namely, decided that these events did happen), the panel will also let you know the details of any penalties that they have imposed as a result of those upheld allegations.

 Know your rights: